© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cairnfield 500m north east of Bumper Castle is a scheduled monument protected by Historic England under reference 1009358.
 View the official record →

-Cairnfield 500m north east of Bumper Castle is a Bronze Age ceremonial and burial landscape situated in Yorkshire.
+Cairnfield is a Bronze Age cairn located approximately 500 metres north-east of Bumper Castle in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009358.

 Cairnfield 500m north east of Bumper Castle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009358.